dotnet/docs/docs/standard/collections/memory-t-usage-guidelines.md

 - **Ownership**.
 The owner of a buffer instance is responsible for lifetime management, including destroying the buffer when it is no longer in use.
 All buffers have a single owner.
 Generally the owner is the component that created the buffer or that received the buffer from a factory.
 Ownership can also be transferred; Component A can relinquish control of the buffer to Component B, at which point Component A may no longer use the buffer, and Component B becomes responsible for destroying the buffer when it is no longer in use.

 - **Consumption**.
-The consumer of a buffer instance is allowed to use the buffer instance by reading from it and perhaps writing to it.
-Buffers have one consumer at a time unless some external synchronization mechanism is provided.
+The consumer of a buffer instance is allowed to use the buffer instance by reading from it and possibly writing to it.
+Buffers can have one consumer at a time unless some external synchronization mechanism is provided.
 Note that the active consumer of a buffer is not necessarily the buffer's owner.

 Consider the following pseudocode, where the Buffer type is a stand-in for an arbitrary buffer type.
 // Writes 'value' as a human-readable string to the output buffer.